helen-simecek/PEvadeML/README.txt

-file_picker.py		Python script for randomly selecting a subset of samples to be used instead of the entire samples directory mutation_efficacy.py	Python script for measuring the average effect that each mutation had on the variants tested print_variant.py	Python script used to print out a binary file in LIEF binary format (used in the diff_vars.sh shell script) project.conf		configuration file that currently only takes in information to be used in the batch.py script

-gp.py			Main program
+file_picker.py		Python script for randomly selecting a subset of samples to be used instead of the entire samples directory mutation_efficacy.py	Python script for measuring the average effect that each mutation had on the variants tested print_variant.py	Python script used to print out a binary file in LIEF binary format (used in the diff_vars.sh shell script) project.conf		Configuration file that currently only takes in information to be used in the batch.py script gp.py			Main program